 Well met, dear reader!

-This blog is my place to explore a wide spectrum of topics – from the experiences of travel, work, and socializing to the larger concerns of a more-than-human society.
+This blog is my place to explore a wide spectrum of topics – from travel, work, and socializing to the larger concerns of a more-than-human society.
 I devote many words to my passions: music, nature, and poetry.
-And from my perspective as a disabled woman, I strive to forward proposals for peaceful and empathetic integration: practical solutions for daily irritations and challenges to common ways of considering and representing disabled people in the twenty-first century.
+And from my perspective as a disabled woman, I strive to forward proposals for peaceful and empathetic integration: practical solutions for daily irritations and challenges to common ways of considering and representing disabled people in the 21st century.

-Here, I borrow Milton’s words and “consider how my light is spent.”
-I reflect on my abilities, perception, and experience – and find ways to direct that light outward, to nurture a spirit of genuineness, civility, and empathy.
+I borrow Milton’s words and “consider how my light is spent.”
+I reflect on my abilities, perception, and experience – and find ways to direct that light outward, to nurture a spirit of genuineness, imagination, and empathy.

 I write about my disability because I value that experience.
 As a writer, I draw from my life because it is mine.
 I write about disability because there aren’t enough voices talking about disability in a way that encourages people to acknowledge our equal share in humanity.
 My perspective is not valuable because I’m blind—and therefore unequivocally different from you, the nondisabled or non-blind reader.
 My experience is valuable because it is a different perspective among people who are equally different.
 The norm is a myth.